-TFFI -2 TEFI -3 Ingredient TEEL-1

-Version No: 2.1 Page 4 of 9 Issue Date: 27/04/2023 Print Date: 27/04/2023

-Ingredient TEEL-1 TEEL-2 TEEL-3 Pool Diamondz Clarifying Tablet Not Available Not Available Not Available Ingredient Original IDLH Revised IDLH Pool Diamondz Clarifying Tablet Not Available Not Available

-MATERIAL DATA

-Exposure controls
+Ingredient

-Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
-The basic types of engineering controls are:

-Process controls which involve changing the way a job activity or process is done to reduce the risk.

-Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
+Ingredient TEEL-1 TEEL-2 TEEL-3 Clarifying Tablet Not Available Not Available Not Available Ingredient Original IDLH Revised IDLH Clarifying Tablet Not Available Not Available MATERIAL DATA Exposure controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Well-designed engineering control be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
+The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
+Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategin "adds" and "removes" air in the work environment.
 Ventilation can remove or dilute an air contaminant if designed properly.
 The design of a ventilation system must match the particular process and chemical or contaminant in use.
-Employers may need to use multiple types of controls to prevent employee overexposure.

-- Local exhaust ventilation is required where solids are handled as powders or crystals; even when particulates are relatively large, a certain proportion will be powdered by mutual friction. - If in spite of local exhaust an adverse concentration of the substance in air could occur, respiratory protection should be considered.
-Such protection might consist of: - (a): particle dust respirators, if necessary, combined with an absorption cartridge; - (b): filter respirators with absorption cartridge or canister of the right type; - (c): fresh-air hoods or masks.
+Employers may need to use multiple types of controls to prevent employee overexposure. • Local exhaust ventilation is required where solids are handled as powders or crystals; even when particulates are relatively large, a cert proportion will be powdered by mutual friction. azard.
+Well-designed engineering controls can provide this high level of protection. k. m the worker and ventilation that strategically nant if designed properly.
+The design of a hen particulates are relatively large, a certain

++ If in spite of local exhaust an adverse concentration of the substance in air could occur, respiratory protection should be considered.

+Such protection might consist of:

+(a): particle dust respirators, if necessary, combined with an absorption cartridge;

+(b): filter respirators with absorption cartridge or canister of the right type;

+(c): fresh-air hoods or masks.